ikizir/HohhaDynamicXOR/README.md

 ```

-Briefly, to decypher a ciphertext, a cracker needs to find out the key, and, to find out the key, cracker needs to find out the plaintext, because the key is dynamically updated according to plaintext and the jump path is chosen accoding to plaintext+encrypted text during encryption process; Probably not impossible, in theory, but in practice very difficult!
+Briefly, to decypher a ciphertext, a cracker needs to find out the key, and, to find out the key, cracker needs to find out the plaintext and the random value which, isi different for every encryption.
+The key is also dynamically updated according to plaintext and the random value and the jump path is chosen accoding to plaintext+encrypted text during encryption process; Probably not impossible, in theory, but in practice very difficult!

 I believe this algorithm is the future of encryption.
 It may not be perfect.
 However, I believe, this "dynamic key" model is the right way for encryption security.
 This project is in the public domain, thus public property, and I believe we all can benefit greatly from it.
 By Open Sourcing this code, I hope to make it faster and stronger together.